KudaBotTestings/AlphX/README.md

 # Kuda-Moderation

-To run this bot you will need to follow these [setup instructions](#setup-instructions) The java version will be also worked on but i will work on JS version and its much easier to make then in java but i will have a java version put up around after i code this one.
+To run this bot you will need to follow these [Setup Instructions](#Setup-Instructions) The java version will be also worked on but i will work on JS version and its much easier to make then in java but i will have a java version put up around after i code this one.